 Upcoming Presentations and Events

-We are pleased to announce we will once again be hosting the University Seminar on Forecasting for the 2014-2015 academic year.
+We are pleased to announce we will once again be hosting the University Seminar on Forecasting (part of the XD@GW initiative) for the 2016-2017 academic year.

 Several of our seminars are now also cross-listed with the Washington DC Area Econometrics Workshops.